 Project plan - Identifies the project timeline, including the phases of the project, the tasks to be performed, and possible constraints.
 Financial budgets should be estimated, resources and consideration given to quality deliverables.

 Functional requirements - The functional requirements address the issues and problems identified in phase 1.

+Solution - Proposals to meet functional requirements and address issues/problems identified in Phase 1.

 Typically, functional requirements specify a behaviour or function the VTS is to accomplish.
 Examples of common functional requirements include: